Sun Correspondences

 The Sabbath.
 The quintessence.
 The government.

-The Sun represents our ego-identity and is the center point of ourself that focuses our willpower and ability to act in the world.
+The Sun is the center point of ourself and it represents our ego identity.
+It focuses our willpower and ability to act in the world.
 It is the life force, and anyone who sun bathes is familiar with the feeling of absolute vitality after an afternoon at the beach.
 It fuels the growth of animals, vegetables, and trees.

 When we first think of the Sun, we may imagine its qualities of radiance, light, and resplendence.
 It corresponds to personal qualities of ardor, dignity, glory, greatness, heroism, honor, individuality, loyalty, perseverance, popularity, significance, vigor, and virility as well as shadow qualities of arrogance and excess pride.